Sosthène Léopold Bayemi Matjei

 Sosthène Léopold Bayemi Matjei (born 26 December 1964) is a Cameroonian Roman Catholic bishop.

 Biography

 Ordained to the priesthood in 1994, Bayemi Matjei was named bishop of the Roman Catholic Diocese of Obala, Cameroon on 3 December 2009.

 Bishop Sosthène Léopold BAYEMI MATJEI was born on 26 December 1964 at Matomb, Nyong and Kelle Division, Centre Region.

 He began his ministerial formation in ‘Saint Thomas Aquinas’ Major Seminary Bambui-Bamenda in 1986 and finished it at the Paul VIth Provincial Major Seminary of Nkongbodol-Douala.

-On 12 February 1994, he was ordained priest by Mgr.
-Jean Bosco NTEP in Our Lady of Fatima Cathedral in Eséka for the diocese of Eséka.
+On 12 February 1994, he was ordained priest by Monsignor Jean-Bosco Ntep in Our Lady of Fatima Cathedral in Eséka for the diocese of Eséka.